rwieruch/blog_robinwieruch_content/conditional-rendering-react.md

 summary = "Conditional rendering in React is no witchcraft.
 In JSX you can use pure JavaScript.
 In JavaScript you should be familiar with if-else or switch case statements.
 You can use it in JSX as well, since JSX only mixes HTML and JavaScript.
 But what is conditional rendering in React?
 In a conditional render a component decides based on one or several conditions which elements it will return."
 +++

-{{% pin_it_image "conditional rendering react" "img/posts/conditional-rendering-react/banner.jpg" %}}
+{{% pin_it_image "conditional rendering react" "img/posts/conditional-rendering-react/banner.jpg" "is-src-set" %}}

 Conditional rendering in React is no witchcraft.
 In JSX - the syntax extension used for React - you can use pure JavaScript.
 In JavaScript you should be familiar with if-else or switch case statements.
 You can use it in JSX as well, since JSX only mixes HTML and JavaScript.